martinthomson/sup-ai/draft-thomson-aipref-sup.md

 search:

-: The "search" label describes a usage whereby content is indexed aid in its discovery and the use of those indexes to find content.
+: The "search" label describes a use of content for developing a search index and the use of those indexes to find content.
   The "search" label is more specific than "tdm".